The Beginnings of Modern Architecture in Budapest

-The influential German art school had a profound impact, but less austere architecture came to shape 1930-40s Budapest.
+Bauhaus, the influential German art school, had a profound impact but less austere architecture came to shape 1930-40s Budapest.

-Modern buildings and their offspring dominated global architecture for the better part of the past century.
-Clean lines, sleek geometric shapes, and plain surfaces have become the norm in architecture: hardly a day passes without a fashionable design magazine featuring a mid-century modern or brutalist building, both of which hark back to the modernism of the 1920s.
+Modern buildings and their offsprings dominated global architecture for the better part of the past century.
+Clean lines, sleek geometric shapes, and plain surfaces have become the norm in architecture: hardly a day passes without a fashionable design magazine featuring a mid-century modern or brutalist building, both of which originate in the modernism of the 1920s.

-This style originated with the constructivist movement in the Soviet Union and the De Stijl group in Amsterdam, but neither became as influential in pioneering modern architecture as the Bauhaus, the short-lived art school in Germany.
+Modern architecture can be traced back to the Viennese buildings of Otto Wagner and Adolf Loos, to the Soviet constructivist movement of the 1920s, to the De Stijl group in Amsterdam, but none became as influential as the Bauhaus, the short-lived art school in Germany.
 Despite existing for only 14 years — before the Nazis forced it to shut down in 1933 — the “Bauhaus style” is still a label for pared-down, radically spare white buildings stripped of ornaments.